 Asking For Cash Back While Shopping

-Withdrawing from Savings
+Withdrawing From Savings

 Withdrawing at the Window

-Fees to Look Out For When Withdrawing Money from the ATM
+Fees to Look Out for When Withdrawing Money From the ATM

 Many banking institutions have free ATM networks, but you may incur ATM fees if you use a machine outside of your bank’s network.
-This may include a fee from the bank, as well as a fee from the ATM provider.
+This may include a fee from your bank, as well as a fee from the ATM provider.